slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There is no limit on better.
 Talent is distributed unfairly, but there is no limit on how much we can improve what we start with."
 -- Kevin Kelly [1952]*

+> *"I am where I am because I believe in all possibilities."
+-- Whoopi Goldberg [1955]*

 > *"If you can’t, you must.
 If you must, you can."
 -- Tony Robbins [1960]*

 > *"If you think we can’t change the world, it just means you’re not one of those that will."
--- Jacque Fresco*
+-- Jacque Fresco *

-> *"I am where I am because I believe in all possibilities."
--- Whoopi Goldberg*

 > *"Birds born is a cage think flying is an illness."
--- Alejandro Jodorowski*
+-- Alejandro Jodorowski *

 > *"When nothing is sure, everything is possible."
--- Margaret Drabble*
+-- Margaret Drabble *

 > *"What we call reality is in fact nothing more than a culturally sanctioned and linguistically reinforced hallucination."
--- Terence McKenna*
+-- Terence McKenna *

 ### On expectations